The New England Journal of Medicine November 30, 2006

 Bottom Line

-The SMART trial demonstrated that a CD4+ cell count-guided episodic antiretroviral therapy strategy significantly increased the risk of opportunistic disease or death compared to continuous therapy.
+Episodic, CD4+ count-guided interruption of antiretroviral therapy significantly increases the risk of opportunistic disease, death, and major non-AIDS-related complications compared to continuous therapy.

 Key Findings